 In film they call this the establishing shot.
 It effectively sets the scene within a context.
 This is Boston, contemporary times.
 You have seen this city in cinema before but this isn’t a gritty gangster film from the 1970s or a rom-com set in Fenway Park.
 This isn’t a movie at all.
-This is what it’s like to live in Boston in 2018 — at the top of the world.
+This is what it’s like to live in Boston today — at the top of the world.

 This is Millennium Tower.